amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

 #### Day-59 SV6 Solve before constraints for randomization
     Suppose a value has an occurance less in probability we can increase it's occurance by creating constraints.

+#### Day-60 SV7 concept of inheritence
+    three pillars of OOP
+    a.inheritence
+    b.encapsulation
+    c.polymorphism

+    in inheritence we have flexibility to inherit the parent class or higher class with it's properties in another class using the keyword super in system verilog example calling the parent class in the child class with the same parameters to print the function values